steenharsted/mocapr/README.md

 that it, at current, only supports import from [the Captury](http://thecaptury.com/) system.

-If you have motion capture data from other systems than the Captury, it should be possible to wrangle the data into a format that will allow you to use the functions in this package, as long as the data contains frame by frame *joint center positions*.
-If you are willing to share some sample data, I will be happy to make an attempt at writing an import function and include both the function and the sample data in this package.
+It should be possible to wrangle the motion capture data from other systems into a format that will allow useage of the functions in this package, as long as the data contains frame by frame *joint center positions*.
+If you have such motion capture data from another system, and if you are willing to share some sample data, I will be happy to make an attempt at writing an import function and include both the function and the sample data in this package.

 `mocapr` uses a series of tidyverse packages to import ([`readr`](https://github.com/tidyverse/readr),